mdabdullah008/py-notes/README.md

 Powered by SQlite3 Database and Tkinter.

-## How to run
+## How to download and run
+1. Click on the code button and download it as .zip file
+2. Extract the zip file
-1. Go to the downloaded directory
+3. Go to the extracted directory
-2. Open Powershell/terminal and type `python notes.py`
+4. Open Powershell/terminal and type `python notes.py`